ncanfield822/DatePicker/README.md

 PUT /putDateIdea - Takes a date object and adds it to the database.
 See below section on building a valid date json

-GET /viewDateIdea/[dateId] - Displayes a given date dependant on dateId (IE /viewDateIdea/123)
+GET /viewDateIdea/[dateId] - Displays a given date dependant on dateId (IE /viewDateIdea/123)

 DELTE /deteleDateIdea/[dateId] - Deletes a given date dependant on dateId (IE /deleteDateIdea/123)

 POST /findDateIdeas - Returns a list of date ideas matching criteria on the date json.
 See below section on building a valid date json

-POST /randomDateIdea - For the more indecesive, returns a single date idea matching criteria on the date json.
+POST /randomDateIdea - For the more indecisive, returns a single date idea matching criteria on the date json.
 See below section on building a valid date json

 # Building a valid date json
 A valid date JSON looks like the below